CiscoDevNet/WASTC2024-vFDW/3-Wednesday/websockets-and-webhooks/README.md

 ### **Step 3**: Simulate webhook events with cURL and Postman

 - In a new Terminal, send a test webhook event with cURL:

+> **Note:** Remember to ensure you are in the correct directory (in this case **websockets-and-webhooks/webshooks**) and that the virtual environment is also enabled in the new Terminal.

 ```bash
 curl -X POST http://127.0.0.1:5000/webhook -H "Content-Type: application/json" -d '{"event": "new_data", "data": {"id": 123, "message": "This is a webhook event sent via cURL"}}'